 Because the rate design we adopt includes projected revenues required to fund the volumetric rebates, we will require each water Utility to make quarterly volumetric threshold rebate reports as a compliance item in this docket.
 The quarterly filings shall commence on December 15, 2010, and shall continue until rates approved in the Utility's next rate case are effective.
-The quarterly volumetric threshold rebate report shall indicate, by month, the number of invoices prepared, the number of those invoices with consumption below the rebate threshold and thus entitled to the volumetric rebate, and the dollar amount of rebates provided to customers on those invoices.
+The quarterly volumetric threshold rebate report shall indicate, by month, the number of invoices prepared, the volumetric rebate, and the dollar amount of rebates provided to customers on those invoices.